 Q5 — Are emergency finance flows visible and trackable within the core financial management system?

-This tests whether crisis funds can be monitored and accounted for without creating parallel systems that reduce visibility.
+This tests whether crisis funds can be monitored and accounted for without relying on parallel systems.

 Please answer all three questions before continuing.